waltfy/destiny/README.md

 ## API Overview

-In all requests `type` is a `Number` representing the account type, or what network you are in.
+In all requests `membershipType` is a `Number` representing the account type, or what network you are in.
 The network types are:
 * `1`: XBox Live.
 * `2`: PlayStation Network (PSN).